Western Expansion 1880-1900

 A United States Army officer and cavalry commander in the American Civil War and the American Indian Wars.
 George A. Custer was a controversial figure known for his role in the Battle of Little Bighorn, where he and his men were famously defeated by Native American forces.

-A fraternal organization in the US that encourages families to band together to promote economic and political well-being
+a fraternal organization in the US that encourages families to band together to promote economic and political well-being

 Grange